-So do the Swiss people still think of their gov’t bonds as the Swiss federal gov’t ‘borrowing’ money (?)
+Almost all Swiss federal bonds issued by the Swiss federal gov’t have a negative yield, so do the Swiss people still think of those bonds as the federal gov’t ‘borrowing’ (?)

-Do Swiss ‘deficit hawks’ think Swiss gov’t bond issuance that increases federal debt (that *literally* makes money for the Swiss gov’t)…is…’unsustainable’ (?)
+Do Swiss ‘deficit hawks’ think that further Swiss gov’t bond issuance that increases federal debt (that *literally* makes money for the Swiss gov’t)…is…’unsustainable’ (?)

-Let’s take a closer look at this WSJ graph…
+Take a close look at this WSJ graph above…